Corruption in Sweden: Level of corruption

-The low levels of corruption are attributed to an efficient public administration, high quality comprehensive services to citizens and enterprises, and a long tradition of openness and transparency of Swedish society and institutions, along with a strong respect for the rule of law, according to an Anti-corruption European Commission report.
+The low levels of corruption are attributed to an efficient public administration, high-quality comprehensive services to citizens and enterprises, and a long tradition of openness and transparency of Swedish society and institutions, along with a strong respect for the rule of law, according to an Anti-corruption European Commission report.
 According to the same report, The Special Eurobarometer on Corruption places Sweden among the countries with the least corruption in the EU.
 40% of Swedish respondents believe that corruption is widespread in their country (EU average: 76%) and 12% feel personally affected by corruption in their daily life (EU average: 26%).

 The number of cases reported, prosecuted and the number of convictions have been stable over time, according to a 2013 study by Brå.
-The study found that corruption in Sweden can mostly be described as being simple in nature, in that most cases involve smaller amounts, conference travel, dining and such.
+The study found that corruption in Sweden can mostly be described as being simple, in that most cases involve smaller amounts, conference travel, dining and such.